cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 1 + 4
 ```

 When we run this script with `python test.py` from the command line, Python executes all commands line by line, but it does not automatically show the results.
 Therefore, there will be no output when running this script.
-However, you can always explicitly print something on the screen with the `print` function (more on functions later), so in this example we could write `print(1 + 4)` instead.
+However, you can always explicitly print something on the screen with the `print` function (more on functions later), so in this example script we could write `print(1 + 4)` instead.

 Python syntax
 -------------
 Let's return to the Python programming language and in particular its syntax (which describes the rules and structure of code statements).
 One of the most unique features of Python is that it uses significant [whitespace](https://en.wikipedia.org/wiki/Whitespace_character) (in almost all cases this means spaces) for grouping code into blocks.
-This results in fewer lines of code, because no special grouping symbols (such as `begin`/`end` or `{`/`}`) are needed.
+This results in fewer lines of code and therefore less visual noise, because no special grouping symbols (such as `begin`/`end` or `{`/`}`) are needed.

 Consider the following example code snippet: